bweiher/pelotonR/README.md

     #> Error: Can't combine `..1$v3_custom_column_name` <integer> and `..10$v3_custom_column_name` <character>.

 Each function provides a dictionary of mappings for a few fields that have been identified as being problematic like `v3_custom_column_name` above.

-If the defaults fail, you can override (*just be sure to also look at the current defaults for the dictionary to know what is already being applied*).
+If the defaults fail, you can override (*just be sure to also look at the what the function has set by default).*

 In the hypothetical previous error the `v3_custom_column_name` column had an issue: